 (Artistic Rendition of the Airlock developed by the M.A.R.S.
 Project.
 Marshub.org.
 Credit: M.A.R.S.
 Project)

 The astronauts will be provided with analogue space suits for EVA activities.
 They will incorporate a basic real-time communication system suit-to-suit and suit-to-habitat.

-The mission duration will be aimed at two weeks starting from late July 2017, with an option to abridge it to a minimum of one week.
+The mission duration will be aimed at two weeks starting from July 31 2017 to August 13.
 This duration is necessary in order to monitor effects of the isolation on the behaviour of the astronauts and the efficiency of their work while conducting the experiments.